Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

-Mixed I/O
+**Mixed I/O**

 This writing describes an alternative approach to writing async code: the mixed I/O. "Mixed" - because you mix "synchronous" and asynchronous code.
-With the traditional approach, that is not possible: you have to use async/await all the way down.
+With the traditional approach, it is not possible: you have to use async/await all the way down.
 However, you can use greenlets to remove this limitation.

-One of the things that greenlet lets you do is to wrap an async function with a regular, non-async one.
+With greenlet, you can wrap an async function with a regular function.
 I will dwell on the implementation later.
-But what you can get from this is the compatibility between sync and async code.
+But that lets you achieve some compatibility between sync and async code.

-With the traditional approach, sync and async code is not compatible: if you need to support both sync and async I/O, you have to write two separate libraries.
-Using greenlet can solve this.
-In fact, you can have the same code using async or blocking I/O, depending on a setting.
+Normally, sync and async code is not compatible: if you need to support both sync and async I/O, you have to write two separate libraries. greenlet can solve this.
+In fact, you can have the same code, being able to use async or blocking I/O, depending on a setting.
 This sounds like gevent.
 However, I want to propose a different variation on that, that doesn't involve monkey patching.